netzpirat/haml-coffee/README.md

 %a{ href: 'http://haml-lang.com/' } Haml
 ```

-### Differences to Ruby Haml

-* HTML5 custom data attributes are not implemented.

 ## CoffeeScript support

 Haml and CoffeeScript are a winning team, both use indention for blocks and are a perfect match for this reason.